Early Thanksgiving

 A few days later I was back in Gristedes to pick up a few things and noticed the aisles still festooned with cardboard turkeys and pilgrim hats, and still on the shelves were bastors and aluminum roasting pans, and those jumbo cans of yams and pumpkin pie filling.

-I marched over to the customer service desk and confronted Nathan, the store manager.
+I marched over to the customer service desk and confronted Frank, the store manager.

 ”I think it’s time you take down all those Thanksgiving decorations and take all the holiday foods off the shelves!”, I announced smugly.

-Although he was usually a friendly and loquacious guy, Nathan just stared at me, his mouth slightly agape as I turned on my heel and marched out of the store.
+Although he was usually a friendly and loquacious guy, Frank just stared at me, his mouth slightly agape as I turned on my heel and marched out of the store.

 I was a block from home when it hit me.
 Although we had celebrated on the previous Sunday and I was in a post-holiday mindset, the rest of the country would be celebrating on the fourth Thursday of the month – still three weeks away.

-I walked back to Gristedes and apologized to Nathan.
+I walked back to Gristedes and apologized to Frank.
 He was thankful.

 Dana Susan Lehrman